One Ounce Opera Earns Sixteen Nominations for 50th Annual B. Iden Payne Awards

 (notes: recommended for ages 10+, due to subject matter and some brief language. total runtime is about 110, which includes a 20 min intermission. dress for the weather – the venue is akin to a comfy, fully-enclosed barn – talk about unexpected!)

 Q: CAN YOU PURCHASE TIX AT THE DOOR?
-A: Yes! $25 cash or card (we use Square) – unless we sell out.
+A: Yes! $25 suggested donation, cash or card (we use Square) – unless we sell out.
 Less than 90 seats per show available, so we suggest claiming yours ahead of time!

 Thank you to our media sponsor, KMFA Classical 89.5 and our beer sponsor, Live Oak Brewing